-File this opportunity under cost-savings and efficiency.
+File this opportunity under cost savings and efficiency.
 By using ML, businesses of all sizes are able to automate rote tasks in order to free up highly skilled employees to focus on product innovation and service improvement.
-They are also able to better use costly equipment.

-This not only increases efficiencies in the company, it frees up valuable time and resources to focus on providing new and innovative products for customers.
+This increases efficiencies in the company and it frees up valuable time and resources to focus on providing new and innovative products for customers.

 Keep up with Redapt

 - Data & Analytics